Tourism, Recreation and Adventure Leadership

 A total of 180 quarter credits are required to graduate, including 60 upper-division credits.
 Requirements include:

-TRAL core requirements: 40 credits
+TRAL core requirements

 Electives if needed to complete 180 total credits, including 60 upper-division credits